-Are you interested in seeing what majors and careers are best suited for your interests, skills, values, and personality?
-Currently enrolled students have access to an online self-assessment, FOCUS2.
+Are you interested in seeing which majors and careers are best suited for your interests, skills, values, and personality?
+Currently enrolled students have access to an online self-assessment, FOCUS 2.
 This assessment will help you connect Georgia College undergraduate and graduate majors and degrees with occupations.
-To get started with FOCUS2, click here.
+To get started with FOCUS 2, click here.

 What Can I Do with this Major?

-After completing FOCUS2, you may want to do further research through our What Can I Do with this Major? program.
-This resource also allows you to quickly review career options and strategies related to academic fields you are considering.
-Websites related to the career fields are also available.
+After completing FOCUS 2, you may want to do further research through our What Can I Do with this Major? resource.
+This resource also allows you to quickly review career options and strategies related to a variety of academic disciplines.

 The University Career Center staff is available for individual appointments with undergraduate and graduate students as well as alumni.
 While most appointments are conducted in the Career Center, graduate students in Macon and Warner Robins often use our services via telephone and email.